 • $20 fee to swap seats with the person next to Pamela Anderson

-A few more industry-saving solutions:
+Michaels has a few more tips for industry-saving solutions:

 • Organize rows by drink preference for a cost-savings of one flight attendant per flight.